Jeremy Griffith’s ‘Freedom’: A Book for Our Time

 However these works cannot be dismissed.
 The importance of the claims and the implications for our future warrant full consideration and debate as Professor Harry Prosen, former President of the Canadian Psychiatric Association stated, ‘I have no doubt this biological explanation of Jeremy Griffith’s of the human condition is the holy grail of insight we have sought for the psychological rehabilitation of the human race.
 I cannot urge you strongly enough to listen to what Jeremy Griffith has to explain’.

 Griffith’s vitae is impressive.
 Raised in rural New South Wales, Australia, Griffith—a biologist, began writing about the human condition in 1975.
 Since then he has written six books, including the 2003 Australasian bestseller, revealingly titled A Species in Denial.
-Freedom: Expanded the subject of this review, is Griffith’s comprehensive and complete treatise on the biological explanation and amelioration of the human condition.
+Freedom: Expanded the subject of this review, is Griffith’s definitive work, his comprehensive and complete treatise on the biological explanation and amelioration of the human condition.
 It was first published as an e-book in 2009 with extensive additions and editing in 2013.

 The timeliness and significance of Freedom: Expanded cannot be underestimated.
 As Australian journalist Richard Neville ominously and accurately described the state of the world, ‘The world is hurtling to catastrophe: from nuclear horrors, a wrecked ecosystem, 20 million dead each year from malnutrition, 600 million chronically hungry…All these crises are man-made, their causes are psychological.
 The cures must come from this same source; which means the planet needs psychological maturity…fast.
 We are locked in a race between self – destruction and self-discovery’.
 (Good Weekend Magazine, Sydney Morning Herald, 14 Oct 1986).